rmccrear/codex-lv3-may-2025/week5/kata/KATA_ASSIGNMENT.md

 A: No, the goal is to demonstrate fluency.
 Practice until you can do it without references.

 **Q: What if I make a mistake in the video?**
 A: That's okay!
 Explain what went wrong and how you'd fix it.
 This shows problem-solving skills.
+You don't need to re-record - just fix the mistake and continue.

 **Q: Can I choose a kata not on the list?**
 A: Stick to the provided katas for this assignment, but feel free to practice others!